Updated: 3 days ago

 Formula fed babies may actually improve faster (within 72 hours) than breastfed babies (after 7 days) once CMP is removed from their diet.
 In both breastfed and formula fed babies, however, colitis (inflammation and irritation of the colon which causes blood in stools) can take up to 3 weeks to heal.
 Some symptoms in formula fed babies may take up to a week to resolve.

 NOTE - In order to provide adequate calcium to your baby during the elimination diet, be sure to take calcium supplements (1000 mg per day divided into several doses) each day.

-Diagnostic Testing - But is there hope for an actual “test” to assist with diagnosis of CMPA?
+Is there hope for an actual “test” to assist with diagnosis of CMPA?
 Studies show that using both a skin prick test and a blood test (of IgE antibodies) can diagnose one type of cow milk protein allergy (IgE mediated – 54%).
 These tests are often completed by Allergists for babies who have severe allergies – those who could potentially have anaphylaxis if reintroduced to the CMP.
 However, researchers are currently working on ways to diagnose the other type of CMPA (non-IgE mediated – 46%) with a patch test.
 Basically – stay tuned.
 For now, you must eliminate and watch for change.

 Reflux and Colic vs CMPA

 If your baby has reflux or colic, consider eliminating cow’s milk to see if symptoms improve.
 Small studies show that 20% of babies with reflux and 60-70% of babies with colic may have these symptoms due to cow milk protein allergy (CMPA).